gauthamdk/hourglass/inventory.md

 # Items List

-1. 50 x 50 cm plywood for hourglass (laser cut hourglass shape)
+1. 50 x 50 cm acrylic board for hourglass (laser cut hourglass shape)
 2. 50 x 50 cm (2 pieces) for sandwiching the hourglass plywood
 3. 2 boxes from Professor Shiloh to form 2 storeys
 4. 100 x 50 cm plywood for laser cutting shapes for dunes, stars and buildings and etching for cars, falcons, etc.